jieunkim1211/academic-kickstart/content/home/work-in-progress.md

  css_class = ""
 +++

-Who Are They Performing For?
-Government Leaders' Appearance in Court and Inter-Elite Communication in China (with Rachel Stern) <br/><br/>

 Centralizing Jurisdiction of Administrative Litigation and Judicial Independence in China <br/><br/>

 Local Leaders' Responses to Lower-level Corruption: Evidence from the People's Daily Message Board (with Tao Li)